+2024 2023

-Salary increases 2.5% Discount rate 4.87%
+Salary increases 3% to 5.25% 2.5%

+Discount rate 4.06% 4.87%

-Health care cost trend rates 6.50% for 2022, decreasing to 5.20% over 3 years and following the Getzen model thereafter
+Healthcare cost trend rates 7.00% for 2023, decreasing to 5.60% over 3 years and following the Getzen model thereafter 6.5% for 2022, decreasing to 5.20% over 3 years and following the Getzen model thereafter

-The discount rate used to measure the total OPEB liability was 4.9% which is based on the S&P Municipal Bond 20 Year High Grade Rate Index as of September 30, 2023.
+The discount rate used to measure the total OPEB liability was 4.06%, which is based on the S&P Municipal Bond 20 Year High Grade Rate Index.

-Mortality rates for healthy pre-commencement and post-participants were based on Pri-2012 Total Dataset Mortality Table with generational mortality improvement projected using scale MP-2021.
+Mortality rates for healthy pre-commencement and post-participants were based on PubG-2010 Headcount with generational mortality improvement projected using scale MP-2021.
 Rates for disabled participants were based on Pri-2012 Disability Mortality Table with generational mortality improvement projected using Scale MP-2021.